mssola/fbos/CONTRIBUTING.md

 ## Why?

 Do you want to fix an error you have found?
-Do you know a way to improve my 6502-fu or do you know a technique on NES development that might help here?
+Do you know a way to improve this kernel?
 I am open for discussion and welcome any help!

 ## How?